Frequently Asked Questions

 What exercise and activities can I do?

-Looking after the Primary Cause of your condition (see above) is the best way to speed your recovery and prevent the problem from returning.
 We may ask you to modify some activities for a short time.
 In some cases we need to recommend a short period of no or very limited activity if your nerves are irritated.
 We utilise individualised muscle retraining exercises to teach you how to take care of yourself.
-In most cases we recommend you do as much activity as possible while doing your best to look after your Primary Underlying Cause – we will show you how to do this correctly.
+In most cases we recommend you do as much activity as possible while doing your best to look after your Primary Driver – we will show you how to do this correctly.
 We aim to demonstrate how exercise improves your movement and your condition.
 This will usually be your ‘homework’.

 Why do Barefoot Physiotherapists use a checklist?